Latest Update : Sept.30, 2022

 ROIC by business fell short of the only hurdle rate of 8% due to the impact of the deceleration of the automotive market during the COVID-19 pandemic.
 Nevertheless, the structural reforms initiated in Europe business during the fiscal year ended March 2021 have progressed satisfactorily, and we expect to steadily improve profitability as we raise production in line with the recovery in automobile production.
 In addition, by accelerating the shift towards high value-added products such as CSD, Flush handle, and e-Latch, we will further bolster margins.

 Midterm Business Plan

-We anticipate significant increases in sales and profit over the medium- to long-term, particularly in the Three Spears of our core businesses (bearings/motors/analog semiconductors) and OIS.
-Stable growth of these businesses has been helping to further increase profitability of the entire Group while reducing earnings volatility.
+We anticipate significant increases in sales and profit over the medium to long term, particularly in the Three Spears of our core businesses (bearings, motors and analog semiconductors) and optical devices.
+The stable growth of these various businesses has been helping to further increase profitability for the entire Group while reducing earnings volatility.